 • Plan includes drawings for proposed future renovations for the 2nd and 3rd floors – upper floor restoration will not be addressed in this phase

-The generosity of donors, foundations, and our hometown community bank have helped us achieve 80% of our fundraising goal in just one year!
+The generosity of donors, foundations, and our hometown community bank have helped us achieve the majority of our fundraising goal in just one year!
 More than $185,000 of these funds were raised in honor of Jim Taylor and memory of Amanda Taylor for their incredible impact on our organization and community over the years.

 Thank you to our generous supporters!